easy-model-fusion/docs/source/overview.rst

 Extensibility and Future-Proofing
 ----------------------------------------

-EMF is designed to be extensible, allowing developers to add new models and features as their needs evolve.
-This future-proof approach ensures that developers always have access to the latest advancements in AI technology, keeping their applications ahead of the curve.
+EMF is designed with extensibility in mind, empowering developers to adapt and evolve their projects as technology advances.
+With EMF, developers can easily incorporate new models and features to meet the changing needs of their applications.
+This future-proof approach ensures that developers always have access to the latest advancements in AI technology, keeping their applications ahead of the curve and ready to tackle tomorrow's challenges.